offchan42/machine-learning-curriculum/README.md

 * https://github.com/automl/auto-sklearn/ Does not run on Windows, you need to install WSL (Windows Subsystem for Linux) to use it
 * https://github.com/EpistasisLab/tpot Run thousands of machine learning pipelines and output the code for you
 * https://github.com/ClimbsRocks/auto_ml Read what the author think about [the comparison between tpot and  auto-sklearn](https://github.com/ClimbsRocks/auto_ml/issues/230)
-* https://github.com/dmlc/xgboost eXtreme Gradient Boosting, not actually AutoML but it is quite popular among Kaggle competitors
-* https://github.com/microsoft/LightGBM lightweight alternative compared to xgboost
 * https://github.com/microsoft/FLAML Fast and Lightweight AutoML
-* https://mljar.com/ Commercial solution for AutoML that integrates multiple libraries like sklearn, keras, tensorflow, etc.
+* https://mljar.com/ State-of-the-art commercial solution AutoML for tabular data

 ## Cutting-Edge Research Publishers